On Basketball: This first round sorely lacks playoff drama

 This past weekend, all the higher-seeded teams took control by winning away from home.
 Road teams went 4-0 on Saturday.
 Road teams went 4-0 again on Sunday.
 That’s never happened in NBA history.
 And with lower seeds not cashing in on home-court advantage, this first round might wind down real fast.

 Boston swept away Indiana.
-Houston can sweep Utah on Monday night.
+Milwaukee swept Detroit.
+Houston could sweep Utah on Monday night.
 Philadelphia, Golden State, Toronto and Portland all have a chance to win in five games.
 Entering Monday, only one series — Denver vs. San Antonio — was assured of going six games.
 There might not be a single Game 7 in the first round.
 The last time that happened was 2011.

 “Not worried about it or paying attention to anybody else right now,” said Toronto guard Danny Green, whose team is up 3-1 over Orlando.
 “We’re focused on us and Orlando.
 We don’t skip steps here.
 We can’t think about the next series.
 We haven’t won this series yet.
 Can’t even think about the next series.
 Orlando’s our focus.
 They deserve all our focus.
 They’re a pretty damn good team.
 And we’re not looking ahead because we haven’t beat them yet.
 The job’s not finished.”

 So there’s been lopsided games, and for the most part, lopsided matchups.
-By Wednesday, there might be only two first-round series left.
-By Thursday, it might be one.
-By Friday, the first round might be over.
+By Wednesday, most of the second round might be set.
+By Thursday, the first round might be completely done.
 There’s a chance this could be the fastest first round since the NBA made the opening matchups all best-of-sevens in 2003.

 The earliest the second round can start is Saturday.